discord-dot-bot/docs/privacy.md

 ## Data We Collect Automatically:
-> When you connect to our website(s), your connection and IP address may be logged becuase of our DDoS protection provider, cloudflare.
-We use this data to evaluate and block any attacks and to know analytics.
-If you login on our wiki, your data is saved for your profile and cookies are automatically saved.
+> When you connect to our website(s), your connection and IP address and other information may be logged becuase of our DDoS protection provider, cloudflare.
+We use this data to evaluate and block any attacks or suspicious traffic.
 {.is-info}